vertexproject/synapse/docs/synapse/devguides/docker.rst

         $ ./docker/build_all.sh <optional_image_tag>

-This builds a base image that has Synapse installed into it, which then builds and tags all of the above images.
 If the image tag is not provided, it will tag the images with ``:dev_build``.

 Building a Specific Application Image